gwizard/gwizard/gwizard-metrics/README.md

 See https://github.com/dropwizard/metrics and https://github.com/palominolabs/metrics-guice

-So far, this just adds Metrics' JMXReporter to the application.
+So far, this just adds Metrics' `JmxReporter` to the application.
 It also adds metrics-guice's AOP scanning for @Timed, @Metered, etc annotations.

 ## Maven